grassrootseconomics/org-website/content/Blog/lukenya-pioneers.md

 1. **Endowments Seed the Pool** – An initial contribution of USD 522.51 kickstarted the system, allowing for credit issuance.
-2. **Credit Committee Oversight** – A dedicated team, including top university officials, faculty, and representatives from Grassroots Economics, ensures responsible financial governance.
+2. **Credit Committee Oversight** – A dedicated team, including top university officials and faculty from Lukenya University's School of Business and Economics, as well as support from Grassroots Economics Foundation, ensures responsible financial governance.
 3. **Vendor and User Participation** – Select vendors, staff, and students were invited to join the pilot, with **34 active accounts** already operational in just three weeks.
 4. **Transaction Volume** – Over **219 transactions totaling KES 204,950** have already taken place, significantly exceeding the 50,000 issued LUSOBE vouchers.
 LUSOBE holders exchange the LUSOBE among each other and anyone on Sarafu.Network as well as exchange them in the [Lukenya University Pool](https://sarafu.network/pools/0xB1a711609914A6A7281f4B0D0D2a52d82F48d884) for a zero interest student loan.
 5. **Scalability and Expansion** – With growing demand, more students and staff are eager to join, highlighting the need for additional funding to expand access.